Greencats0/university/3/Fall/GEO-101/notes/chapter1.md

 - 1/3 of the entire food for the country comes out of the Central Valley
 - nature likes to build things up and tear them down

+Creatures tend to bundle where there is resource pool, be it water, food, shelter, energy, etc

 ## what is inside earth